LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a 200-success message.
-It divides dataset into daily buckets and calculates number of unique customers per day as well as daily revenue for each bucket.
+It divides the dataset into daily buckets and calculates number of unique customers per day as well as the daily revenue for each bucket.

 ![image](https://user-images.githubusercontent.com/60980933/125665068-f3fabd9a-0b72-41cd-b8d5-3238e75a594d.png)